-One solution available for 2011-2019 Ford 6.7L Powerstroke applications is a CP4 bypass kit.
-The bypass kit typically includes a specially machined adapter plate and hose to re-route fuel back to the tank.
-By sending the fuel in the case back to the tank, it is forced through both fuel filters before entering your high-pressure fuel system.
-This traps the metal particles and debris in your fuel filters, and not in vital fuel system components.
-Due to different length hoses, kits are available specifically for the 2011-2014 Ford 6.7L Powerstroke and 2015-2019 Ford 6.7L Powerstroke.
+One solution available for 2011-2022 Ford 6.7L Powerstroke applications is a CP4 Bypass Kit.
+A bypass kit is designed to re-route case fuel back to the tank.
+This allows it to run through a filter before entering your high-pressure fuel system.
+This traps the metal particles and debris in a filter and not in vital fuel system components.

-The most costly and labor-intensive fix is a CP4 to CP3 conversion kit.
-By removing the CP4 and retrofitting a CP3 pump it can alleviate all of the typical CP4 issues.
-These CP3 conversion kits are something you may want to install after your factory warranty has expired.
+The most costly and labor-intensive fix is a CP4 Conversion Kit.
+By removing the CP4 and retrofitting a CP3 or DCR pump can help alleviate the typical CP4 issues.
+These conversion kits are something you may want to install after your factory warranty has expired.

 Unlike their competitors at Ford and Dodge, General Motors did not use an electric lift pump to supply fuel to the injection pump.
 Thus the CP4 on the LML does double duty and is also tasked with pulling fuel from the tank.
 Any loss of pressure or reduction in the volume of fuel can cause air to be pressurized in the pump crankcase.
 As earlier discussed this can result in tragic scenarios such as metal on metal contact or a lifter rotating its position.
 A high-quality lift pump such as a FASS or AirDog can be a valuable addition to any LML Duramax.
 It not only provides a steadier supply of fuel, but they also excel at removing air from the system.